 What is your personal brand?
 Not sure?
 It all starts with reflecting on “who you are.”
 Get specific.
-You’ll come to realize there are a list of professional strengths that have become your calling card!
+You'll come to realize there is a list of professional strengths that have become your calling card!

 Often, these are the descriptive words that colleagues write on annual reports, or how someone describes you when introducing you to a contact and writing a recommendation.

 But since a personal brand shouldn't be stuffy, they're also the words that your friends and siblings use to summarize your best attributes.
 Check some old birthday cards—not the ones from your Mom—she will always think you're the greatest.

 Come up with three to five words to describe your personal professional brand.
 Here are some examples: